 - The common suspects: all-purpose flour, baking powder, salt, vanilla extract

-- Cocoa powder: I recommend using a high quality cocoa powder for best results
+- Cocoa powder: I recommend using a high-quality cocoa powder for the best results

 - Granulated sugar